 Even after one has been diagnosed with Wernicke-Korsakoff syndrome, it may still be hard to quit drinking alcohol.
 This is mostly the case if the person is dependent on or addicted to alcohol.
 Once the immediate symptoms of Wernicke-Korsakoff syndrome have been treated, you can begin to focus on preventing brain damage and further memory loss by eliminating alcohol from your lifestyle.

 Getting sober and completely abstaining from alcohol will help prevent the loss of brain functions and further nerve damage.
 However, alcohol withdrawal symptoms can be severe, sometimes deadly.
 For this reason, it is advised that you detox under medical supervision.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 A medically assisted alcohol detox program can help you rid your body of alcohol safely.
 An alcohol detox program on its own, however, is not a long-term solution for sobriety.
 Following this up with addiction treatment and an alcohol rehab program can help you establish skills and strategies to maintaining sobriety.